APIvahnenko/apivahnenko/README.md

+## 👋 Hi there!

 🔭 I’m currently working on a website portfolio project for my friend

-🌱 I’m currently learning MLOps and backend design
+🌱 I’m currently learning MLOps and backend designhttps://github.com/APIvahnenko/apivahnenko/blob/main/README.md

 👯 I’m looking to collaborate on data projects to do with energy, economy, or health